 2. Elly reflects on the early days of her marriage: “By the time we were married I would begin to miss Fred almost the instant he would leave my sight. . . .
 Fred had such passion for me, for everything.
 I fed on it and became addicted to it” (pp. 98–99).
 Discuss the nature of Fred and Elly’s relationship.
 Do you think it is healthy?
 Why do you think their relationship is so intense?
 What ultimately draws them to each other?

 3. What were your initial reactions to Fred?
 Do you find him sympathetic?
 Likable?
 When describing him in graduate school, Elly portrays him as being quarrelsome and grandiose.
 Can you understand why Elly fell in love with him?
-Why or why not?
-Discuss the change in his pe see more
+Why or why not see more